Obesity in Australia versus

 Australians who wish to exercise frequently by cycling are punished if they don't use uncomfortable, inconvenient and potentially dangerous helmets, and as a result many choose not to exercise.

-Australia now exceeds America in having the greatest proportion of obese citizens.
+Australia now challenges America in having the greatest proportion of obese citizens.
 About one in five children in Western Australia is considered obese and it's predicted that 75% of Australia's adult population will in some way be overweight by 2020.
 About 60% of all Australians are classified as overweight or obese.

 A report published in 2007 by the Public Library of Science-Medicine (PDF 216kb) shows that just 15 minutes of moderate to vigorous physical activity per day reduces the odds of obesity in 12 year old boys by 50% and in girls by 40%.